pyepics/pyepics/doc/index.rst

 Epics Channel Access for Python
 =====================================

-The Epics Python module is an interface for the Channel Access (CA) library of the EPICS control system to the Python Programming language.
+The Epics Python package is an interface for the Channel Access (CA) library of the Epics control system to the Python Programming language.

-The python epics package provides methods for reading from and writing to Epics Process Variables via the CA protocol.
+The epics package provides methods for reading from and writing to Epics Process Variables via the CA protocol.
 The package includes a complete, thin layer over the low-level Channel Access library in the :mod:`ca` module, and a few higher-level abstractions built on top of this